 More details will follow about Tanya’s upcoming podcast.
 In the meantime here are some images from our January shoot.

-Just prior to the Christmas break I headed to the Southern Highlands village of Robertson to photography the wedding of Lisa-Mae Driscoll and James O’Connor.
+Just prior to the Christmas break I headed to the Southern Highlands village of Robertson to photography the wedding of Lisa and James.

 It was a stunning occasion held in the wooded grounds of a turn-of-the-century hotel on the outskirts of the township.
 The Robertson Hotel was built in 1924.
 It ran as a country hotel with manicured lawns until it was purchased by the Catholic church and requisitioned into a monastery.
 More recently it was sold once more, and its original use as a sprawling hotel was re-established.
 It was the perfect venue for the December wedding of Lisa and James.